 Sir Charles Maurice Yonge Awards

-Successful applications for Research Grants or Travel Awards that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.
+Successful applications to the Early Career Research Grants scheme or Travel Awards that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.

 This Award is made each year for an exceptionally promising initial contribution to the study of molluscs.
 This is often a thesis or collection of publications.
 The value of the Award is £500.
 Candidates need not be a member of The Society but must be nominated by a member.
 There is no application form: the nominating member should send the material for evaluation with a covering letter or letter of support to the Honorary Awards Secretary.
 The closing date each year is 1st November.
 The winner(s) will be notified by 31st March, and announced at the Annual General Meeting.

-Applications or enquiries concerning Research Awards and Travel Grants should be sent by email to the Honorary Awards Secretary, Dr Suzanne Williams, at MSL_awards@nhm.ac.uk
+Applications or enquiries concerning Research Awards and Travel Grants should be sent by email to the Honorary Awards Secretary, Mr Jon Ablett (MSL_awards@nhm.ac.uk).